ModelSEED/ModelSEEDpy/docs/source/community/commkineticpkg_api.rst

 The ``CommKineticPkg`` class contains a couple of accessible content that may be useful for subsequent post-processing or troubleshooting:

-- *model* ``cobra.core.model.Model``: The cobrakbase model, with the corresponding constraints, that is simulated.
+- *model* ``cobra.core.model.Model``: The cobrakbase model, with the corresponding constraints, that is constrained.
 - *variables* & *parameters* ``dict``: Dictionaries of the linear programming variables and the simulation parameters, respectively.